 White hawks have white heads, bodies, and underwings.
-They have a short black tail that features a broad white band – when in flight, white hawks are a sight to behold!
+They have a short black tail that features a broad white band – when in flight, these hawk types are a sight to behold!

 Solitary and diurnal, these birds are often spotted soaring high, primarily alone, but sprinkled in pairs sometimes.